-Figure 1 above shows simulated paths of the monthly cash flows of the mortgage.
+Figure 1: MBS Cash Flow Figure 1 shows the simulated paths of the monthly cash flows of the mortgage.
 As the bond approaches maturity the value of the prepayment option decreases and consequently the mortgage cash flow becomes less uncertain.

-5. Dynamic Option Adjusted Spread

-The option-adjusted spread (OAS) above can be viewed as a measure of the yield spread.
+5. Dynamic Option Adjusted Spread The option-adjusted spread (OAS) can be viewed as a measure of the yield spread.
 It is constant over the benchmark curve chosen for the valuation process.
 The reason why this spread is referred to as option-adjusted is because the cash flows of the underlying security are adjusted to reflect the embedded option.
 Most market participants find it more convenient to think about yield spread than price differences.
 One issue with the option spread is that it assumes the yield spread to stay unchanged over the maturity of the bond.
 Therefore, if future interest rates become volatile, the OAS remains unchanged.
-This implies that traders will have to compute it and recalibrate their models frequently.
+Clearly in this situation a prepayment model, using an option adjusted spread approach, is miss-specified.
+Furthermore this implies that traders will have to compute it and re-calibrate their models frequently.
+This may carry an additional cost in terms of time necessary for the re-calibration.
 In this section we propose a modification of the OAS that we call Dynamic Option Adjusted Spread (DOAS).
-The DOAS allows one to capture prepayment risk as well as changes in the yield curve.
-A potential investor holding a mortgage can use the DOAS as a hedging tool.
+The DOAS allows one to capture prepayment risks as well as changes in the yield curve.
+Furthermore, a potential investor holding a mortgage can also use it as a hedging tool.
+From an investor point of view the DOAS can be viewed as an investment5.
+The value of this portfolio can be positive or negative depending on the spread adjustment.
+A bond having a positive OAS has a positive portfolio value.
+On the other hand, a bond with a negative OAS will have a negative portfolio value.6 To compute the dynamic option adjusted spread, we use the following procedure.
+Simulate the bond's cash-flows, at each t, over the lifetime of the mortgage.
+Compute the option adjusted spread (i.e. z) and use it to adjust the cash-flows of the bond at each t.
+We have in this way the adjusted cash-flows.
+The difference, at each t, between a plain vanilla bond cash flow (C_p) and the mortgage cash flow, is the dynamic option adjusted spread in t.
+The summation of these up to t_0 is the portfolio value $$PV_0 = E^{Q} \sum{t=0}^{T} [(C_p) - (C)]t$$ (8) 5 We call this investment a portfolio value (PV).